Factbox: Global oil, gas producers slash spending after crude price rout

 Saudi Arabia’s state-run oil company Saudi Aramco (2222.SE) said it planned to cut capital spending for 2020 to between $25 billion and $30 billion, compared with $32.8 billion in 2019.

 Tullow (TLW.L) said it would cut its investment budget by about a third to $350 million this year and reduce exploration spending, historically the group’s focus, by almost half to $75 million.

 It said the oil price fall might jeopardize a plan to sell $1 billion in assets to refill its coffers, raising the risk the group’s lenders could become reluctant to approve loans essential to shoring up its future.

-Wintershall said it would cut 2020 investment by one fifth to 1.2 billion-1.5 billion euros ($1.32 billion-$1.65 billion) and suspend its dividend until further notice.
+Wintershall said it would cut 2020 investment by one fifth to 1.2 billion-1.5 billion euros ($1.3 billion-$1.7 billion) and suspend its dividend until further notice.

-Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla; Editing by Jason Neely and Edmund Blair
+Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla; Editing by Jason Neely, Edmund Blair, Alexander Smith and Jan Harvey